sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

            This 1-step option avoids advanced configuration of the defaults.
              */
         "multimodalEngine": {
-          /* Automatically selects the "context", or relevant excerpt, from the document to send as an image to the multimodal LLM.
-             */
-          "region": "automatic"
+          /* manually specify the region's dimensions in inches relative to the anchor.
+Use the green region overlay in the rendered PDF to determine the dimensions */ "region": {
+            "start": "below",
+            "width": 8,
+            "height": 6,
+            "offsetX": -1.5,
+            "offsetY": 0.05
+          }
         },
         "queries": [
           {
             "id": "ownership_type",
-            "description": "What is the type of ownership?", "type": "string"
+            "description": "What is type of ownership?",
+            "type": "string"
           },
           {